dfdemar/pqlens/README.md

 - **Multiple table formats**: Choose from various table styling options
 - **Terminal-aware**: Automatically adapts to terminal size and capabilities
 - **Graceful fallbacks**: Works even when optional dependencies are missing
+- **Modular architecture**: Clean, extensible codebase with pluggable components
+- **Programmatic API**: Use components directly in your Python applications

 ## Installation